scm-manager/scm-redmine-plugin/docs/en/configuration/index.md

 For example, for the status "Closed" you could specify the following keywords: "closes, closing".
 The commit message "Closes Bug #42" would then also set the ticket 42 to the status "Closed".

+If the status should only be updated due to pull requests and not by commits, the additional option "Disable issue state changes by commits" can be selected.

 ![Redmine configuration](assets/config.png)